Hopac/Hopac/Docs/Programming.md

 reply in a form that can then be invoked an arbitrary number of times.

-Recall in the Kismet sketch it was mentioned that simulations like games often have their own notion of time and that the wall-clock time provided by `Timer.Global.timeOut` [*](http://hopac.github.io/Hopac/Hopac.html#def:val%20Hopac.Timer.Global.timeOut) probably doesn't provide the desired semantics.
+Recall in the Kismet sketch it was mentioned that simulations like games often have their own notion of time and that the wall-clock time provided by `timeOut` [*](http://hopac.github.io/Hopac/Hopac.html#def:val%20Hopac.Timer.Global.timeOut) probably doesn't provide the desired semantics.
 A simple game might be designed to update the simulation of the game world 60 times per second to match with a